Army, Veterans & Military (Family Life) Counselor

 Counseling Schools Search

 Earnings for MFLCs vary based on where they work and the type of assignment, as many MFLCs work as independent contractors.
-Some MFLCs work as full-time employees and earnings can be more consistent.
-According to the Bureau of Labor Statistics, substance abuse, behavioral disorder, and mental health counselors earn an average of $49,950 per year.
+However, some MFLCs work as full-time employees and earnings can be more consistent.
+According to the Bureau of Labor Statistics (BLS May 2021), substance abuse, behavioral disorder, and mental health counselors earn an average of $53,490 per year.

 How to Become a Military and Family Life Counselor

 Becoming an MFLC is a journey.
 Professionals in this field must complete years of education, including at least a master’s degree.
 They are also required to obtain state licensure in their chosen field.
 Below are the steps to entering this career.

 Step 1: Graduate from High School or Obtain a GED (Four Years)

 The path towards becoming an MFLC begins with completing high school or obtaining a GED.
 Students who are interested in pursuing this career should focus on classes such as psychology, English, and social sciences.
 Advanced placement classes are a good idea as well as they can help students earn college credit while in high school, reducing the number of courses required to complete a bachelor’s degree.

 Step 2: Complete a Bachelor’s Degree (Four Years)